pi0neerpat/ethereal-tollbooth/README.md

 5. The driver of the vehicle entering the toll recieves a notification at ---.
 They have been requested to accept a toll of a certain amount and can confirm that they are at that toll booth easily.
 They can confirm payment without spending gas because we are using EC-recover to sign a validation.
 6. Successful payments are emitted as events so everyone knows that the toll has been paid and the driver free to continue on there way to grandma's house.

+## Implementation
+You can connect to our private azure hosted ethereum network here: http://40.76.76.27:8501

 ## What we learned